 Why are unbound version constraints a bad idea?#

-A version constraint without an upper bound such as *, >=3.4 or dev-master will allow updates to any future version of the dependency.
-This includes major versions breaking backward compatibility.
+will allow updates to any future version of the dependency.

 Once a release of your package is tagged, you cannot tweak its dependencies anymore in case a dependency breaks BC - you have to do a new release but the previous one stays broken.